-- All in-person meetings of the Board of Directors (3), as well as special meetings or conference calls as appropriate. - Executive Committee meetings (as needed), conference calls, and one in-person Performance and Compensation Committee meeting. - Endocrine Society Annual Meeting, ENDO. - Capitol Hill visits (approximately 2 per year), if available. - Laureate Awards Committee meeting at the Annual Meeting (the day before ENDO).
+- All in-person meetings of the Board of Directors (2) and virtual meetings (2), as well as special meetings or conference calls as appropriate. - Executive Committee conference calls, and several Performance and Compensation Committee calls. - Endocrine Society Annual Meeting, ENDO. - Capitol Hill visits (approximately 2 per year), if available. - Laureate Awards Committee meeting at the Annual Meeting (the day before ENDO).